yellovsky/bit-trove/docs/features/@000-blog-post/@000-blog-post-status.md

 - [x] **NEW**: DDD pattern implemented
 - [x] **NEW**: Effect-based error handling
 - [x] **NEW**: Update functionality with existence checks
+- [x] **NEW**: Slug availability check with efficient queries
 - [ ] Comprehensive test coverage
 - [ ] Error handling implemented
 - [ ] User acceptance testing

 ## Conclusion

-The Blog Post Management feature has made significant progress with both create and update backend endpoints now fully implemented following DDD patterns.
+The Blog Post Management feature has made significant progress with create, update, and slug availability check backend endpoints now fully implemented following DDD patterns.
 The CMS interface is complete, and the core functionality is working.
-The next phase should focus on implementing the remaining backend endpoints (slug check, my posts) and completing the frontend integration to make the feature fully functional for production use.
+The next phase should focus on implementing the remaining backend endpoint (my posts) and completing the frontend integration to make the feature fully functional for production use.